3.5 minutes

 Payment may or may not be made online.
 The Commerce Department publishes estimates it adjusts for seasonal variation and holiday and trading-day differences, but not for price changes.

 Percentage changes may not align exactly with dollar figures due to rounding.
-Here’s last quarter’s update.
+Here’s last quarter’s update on U.S. ecommerce sales.

 Do you rank in our databases?